 One should never store ammonia and bleach together.
 It’s always a good idea to have good ventilation or to use a HEPA air purifier if you are worried about fumes and air quality.

 Drain cleaners are meant to break the build-up of organic materials that obstruct pipes.
-Most drain cleaners have alkaline compounds that are hazardous when they contact the eyes or skin.
+Most drain cleaners have alkaline compounds that are hazardous when they contact with the eyes or skin.

-Consuming antifreeze is dangerous to the internal organs.
+Consuming antifreeze is dangerous to internal organs.
 It’s hazardous to children and pets when improperly stored and ingested as it is inoffensive and has a sweet taste.

 Home Cleaning Safety Tips